 Sweet, gentle, and helpfully, encouragingly naïve.

-Verona and Burt are three months away from becoming parents, traveling around the country in search of a home town in which to start their family.
-In each town they visit are friends or family who might become their support network – many of whom, they now discover, are awful in a variety of ways: self-absorbed, pretentious, jaded to the point of deformity, or just insane.
+Verona (Maya Rudolph) and Burt (John Krasinski) are three months away from becoming parents, traveling around the country in search of a home town in which to start their family.
+In each town they visit are friends or family who might become their support network – many of whom, they now discover, are awful and/or deeply unhappy in a variety of ways: self-absorbed, pretentious, heartbroken, jaded to the point of disfunction, or possibly insane.

-Director Sam Mendes‘ American Beauty was a different kind of suburban satire to Away We Go.
-I wish I could say that I found this movie’s portrayal of the characters Verona and Burt visit extreme caricatures, or “othering” of a cynical, exaggerated kind.
+I wish I could say that I found this movie’s portrayal of the characters Verona and Burt visit to be extreme caricatures, or “othering” of a cynical, exaggerated kind.
 But even though they are portrayed by an amazing cast of supporting actors (Alison Janney, Catherine O’Hara, Maggie Gyllenhaal, Jeff Daniels, Melanie Lynskey, Chris Messina), the types of people are, surprisingly, sadly, terrifyingly, common – people who only really reveal themselves, or become visible, to young couples who decide to marry, and particularly when they become pregnant.

 Before watching Away We Go, I hadn’t seen or heard of Maya Rudolph.
 I’ve since gone on to discover she’s amazing and gifted and can do anything.
 Her performance here is way more restrained than most of her better-known comedy work, but she and John Krasinski are understatedly charming here.